Topological phase transitions between bosonic and fermionic quantum Hall states near even-denominator filling factors

-The daughter states considered in this Letter are Abelian, and their filling depends on the value of $\mathcal{C}$.
-The simplest (quasiparticle) daughter state appears at filling $\nu=\frac{8}{17}$ emerging from non-Abelian Pfaffian ($\mathcal{C}=1$) and Abelian $K=8$ ($\mathcal{C}=0$) parent states; this daughter state is $\nu=2$ BIQH state of composite fermion Cooper pairs.
-The Jain state at the same filling is a $\nu=8$ IQH state of composite fermions (since $\nu = \frac{1}{2+\nicefrac{1}{8}}$).
-As Cooper pairs have charge 2, the electrical Hall conductance $\sigma_{\mathrm{xy}}$ of these two states is the same.

-Our analysis focuses on the transition at $\nu=\frac{8}{17}$.
-Other cases, in which the boson form $\nu=2m$ states (where $m$ is the level of daughter state hierarchy) with additional fermionic modes whose number depends on $\mathcal{C}$, can be analyzed in a similar manner.

-\apsection{Critical theory} The Abelian states we are interested in can be described within the $K$-matrix formalism \cite{wenzee1992structures,wenzee1992classification,wen1995edge,hansson2016quantum}.
-We use $K$-matrices built of four building blocks: non-chiral bosonic $\sigma_x= $ and fermionic $\sigma_z = $ matrices, which carry zero $\kappa_{xy}$, and the maximally chiral $8\times 8$ matrices: the identity matrix $I_8$ (fermionic) and the $K$-matrix of the $E_8$ state $K_{E_8}$ (bosonic).
-A $K$-matrix with determinant 1 and zero signature defines a topologically trivial state \cite{belov2005classification}.
-In the absence of $U(1)$ symmetry, both $\sigma_x$ and $\sigma_z$ describe topologically trivial phases.
-If $U(1)$ symmetry is present, an additional requirement of $\sigma_{\mathrm{xy}} = 0$ appears; $\sigma_z$ with equal charge of the two modes also describes a topologically trivial phase.
-Therefore, phases described by $K$ and $K \oplus \sigma_z$ are topologically equivalent, representing the addition of a gappable pair of fermionic modes \cite{cano2013bulkedge}.
+\apsection{Critical theory} The Abelian states we study can be described within the $K$-matrix formalism \cite{wenzee1992structures,wenzee1992classification,wen1995edge,hansson2016quantum}.
+We construct $K$-matrices from four building blocks: non-chiral bosonic $\sigma_x= $ and fermionic $\sigma_z = $ matrices, which carry zero $\kappa_{xy}$, and maximally chiral $8\times 8$ matrices: the identity matrix $I_8$ (fermionic) and the $K$-matrix of the $E_8$ state $K_{E_8}$ (bosonic).
+In the absence of symmetries, the $K$-matrix with determinant 1 and zero signature defines a topologically trivial state \cite{belov2005classification}; for example, both $\sigma_x$ and $\sigma_z$ describe trivial phases.
+With $U(1)$ symmetry, in the topologically trivial phase, $\sigma_{\mathrm{xy}}$ must also vanish.
+Therefore, $\sigma_z$ with equally charged modes describes a topologically trivial phase.
+Therefore, $K$ and $K \oplus \sigma_z$ describe topologically equivalent phases, representing the addition of a gappable pair of fermionic modes \cite{cano2013bulkedge}.

 The fermionic $\nu=8$ state is described by $K = I_8$ with charge vector entries $t_i=1$.
 The bosonic $\nu_{\text{pair}}=2$ state is described by $K = \sigma_x $ with charge vector entries $t_i=2$.
 To show the relation between the two, we start from an augmented $K$-matrix for the fermionic state: a $12 \times 12$ matrix $K_{\text{f}} = I_8 \oplus \sigma_z \oplus \sigma_z$ with charge vector $t_i=1$.